MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram

-The main contributions of this paper include: \begin{itemize} \item We present a complete volumetric RPD based framework for computing 3D medial mesh of any CAD model with the preservation of homotopy equivalence, medial features, and geometric convergence. \item We propose an adaptive partial-RPD updating strategy for topological checking and fixing through the localized assessment of connected components and Euler characteristics for those restricted elements. \item We propose a novel fractional Euler characteristic algorithm for the efficient GPU-based computation of Euler characteristic for each restricted cell, face, and edge on the fly while computing the volumetric RPD parallelly. \item We propose an adaptive error-bounded strategy for computing medial axes of 3D shapes with geometric convergence. \end{itemize}
+The main contributions of this paper include: \begin{itemize} \item We present a complete volumetric RPD-based framework for computing 3D medial mesh of both CAD models and organic models, while preserving the homotopy equivalence, medial features, and geometric convergence. \item For input volumetric shapes with no cavities, we propose an adaptive partial-RPD updating strategy for topological checking and amendment.
+This approach involves localized assessment of the connected components and Euler characteristics of each restricted element. \item We propose a novel fractional Euler characteristic algorithm for the efficient GPU-based computation of Euler characteristic for each restricted cell, face, and edge on the fly while computing the volumetric RPD in parallel. \item We propose a GPU-based local geometric metric that enables us to adaptively refine the 3D medial mesh until its enveloping volume (see ~\ref{fig:fix_geo}) achieves a desired geometric accuracy relative to the input shape. \end{itemize}